rizalgowandy/gdk/pkg/cronx/README.md

 })
 ```

-### Server is located in the US, but my consumer is in Jakarta, can I change the cron timezone?
+### Server is located in the US, but my user is in Jakarta, can I change the cron timezone?
 Yes, you can.
 By default, the cron timezone will follow the server location timezone using `time.Local`.
 If you placed the server in the US, it will use the US timezone.